What do you really know about cheap tires versus expensive tires?

 Now the cheapest tires you can find won’t have a manufacturer’s mileage warranty or if it does, it’ll be relatively low.
 That brings us back to dad’s saying; if you buy the cheapest Tier 3 tire you can, you will likely go through two sets in the time it would take to wear out one set of good quality tires.
 And the good tires won’t cost twice as much, so you’ll end up paying more per mile driven with the cheap tires.

-Hey, I realize that sometimes the budget will only allow for a Tier 3 tire.
-I make them available for my customers who need them because I would rather see them driving with safe, new tires than pushing their old tires beyond their safety limits.
-But I always counsel my customers to buy as much tire as they can afford, because it will be much less expensive in the long run.
+Hey, I realize that sometimes the budget will only allow for a Tier 3 tire – considered a cheap tire.
+I make them available for my customers who need them because I would rather see them driving with safe, new, cheap tires than pushing their old tires beyond their safety limits.
+But I always counsel my customers to buy as much tire as they can afford, because it will be much less expensive in the long run than a cheap tire.